skellis46/slipbox/scene notes - children of the soil film.md

 ## 01 Children of the soil [title]

 ## 02 This body is an instrument of change. [shovel]
 "I am old but my blade is sharp.
-I am ready to work." / "I know what I am doing." / "That's uncanny."
+I am ready to work." / "I know what I am doing." / "That's so uncanny."

 ## 03 This body is a real place where being born and dying are always present. [dirt shadow timelapse]

 ## 04 This body knows beauty in its flesh. [wide angle trees]
-"I will never be the same—at least for the time-being." / "Neither will I"
+"I will never be the same – at least for the time-being." / "Neither will I"

-	<-- 03 This body is a real place where being born and dying are always present.
+	<-- 03 [dirt shadow timelapse]
-	<-- 02 This body is an instrument of change.
+	<-- 02 [shovel]
 		"I am old but my blade is sharp.
-I am ready to work." / "I know what I am doing." / "That's uncanny."
+I am ready to work." / "I know what I am doing." / "That's so uncanny."
 	<-- 01 Children of the soil

 ## 05 This body welcomes another body. [burial]